AAmp-Ann/A.ann-tech-writing-portfolio/aws-ec2-setup-guide/README.md

 ![Cloudwatch monitoring tab with instance metrics](cloudwatch-monitoring.png)

-Amazon Cloudwatch allows you to monitor your EC2 instance by collecting and tracking performance metric such as CPU utilization, disk read/writes, and network activity.
+Amazon Cloudwatch helps monitor your EC2 instance by collecting and visualizing performance metrics like CPU utilization, disk read/writes, and network activity.
 This section explains how to view and enable basic monitoring using the AWS Console.

 ### How to Enable Montoring in the AWS Console: